 While it has its fair share of perks, one should still take the necessary precautions when taking metformin.
 Its main side effect is that it can cause GI (gastrointestinal issues).

-Some other issues which people may or may not have to deal with are bloating, nausea, stomach pain, diarrhea, and others that have to do with their stomach.
+Some other issues that people may or may not have to deal with are bloating, nausea, stomach pain, diarrhea, and others that have to do with their stomach.

 This occurs in about 1/3 of the patients who take this drug.
 But the good news is that it goes away after about a week or two at most.
 Now don’t panic and start pondering what could these symptoms mean.